Cardamom (Bai Dou Kou – Amomum)

 Since ancient times, cardamom has been called the Queen of Peace, or Queen of Spices, with pepper being her king.
 Malkazedek, is the Queen of Peace.
 She is both hindu and aryan, Arabic and Ethiopian, and is a symbol of union and alliance between peoples.
 Cardamom also brings people together over coffee, meals, and with her scent and healing properties.

 Cardamom has a long history as a symbol for making an alliance.
 Since the days of Zarathustra, it has played a symbolic role in weddings, with the groom offering his future bride some cardamom pods wrapped in a silk cloth before the wedding.

 Cardamom’s history predates the Romans and Arabs, being mentioned in the great traditional Vedias texts of India.
 The spice was thrown into the sacrificial fires as an offering to the gods.
 Hindus continue to use cardamom as an offering when they make life-binding oaths before the gods.

 The Largest Producer of Cardamom

 Cardamon was introduced in Guatemala by a German coffee maker, just prior to WWI.
-Germany is now the largest producer of cardamom, followed by India.
+Guatemala is now the largest producer of cardamom, followed by India.